mattwellss/magento-composer-autoloader/README.md

 ## Optimizing the Autoloader

-**WARNING: WIP**

-Aside from `composer dump -o`, running `php shell/classmap_generator.php` when deploying new code to production is recommended.
-That script generates a classmap file to be used by composer to speed autoloading of files in Magento's code pools.
+Normally, `composer dump -o` is all one does to optimize a composer autoloader.
+However, running `php shell/classmap_generator.php` when deploying new code to production is recommended.
+The script generates a classmap file to be used by composer to speed autoloading of files in Magento's code pools.

 To enable use of the generated classmap, include `define('OPTIMIZED_COMPOSER', true)` in `includes/config.php`.